alice203/automatic_topic_labeling/README.md

 This research analysis is based on two text corpora.
 The main corpus, a collection of TED talk transcripts is available on Kaggle.
 The reference corpus, a collection of Wikipedia articles, was manually scraped from Wikipedia based on the topics available on the TED talk website.

-The corresponding research paper is available under:
+The corresponding research paper is available on request.